Additional Information

 Check Point Single-Domain Security Management Server or a Multi-Domain Security Management Server. setup:

-Important - It is necessary to allow access to the Security Gateways' proxy port only from the internal ELB.
+Important - It is necessary to allow access to the Cloud Firewall Gateways' proxy port only from the internal ELB.
 Specifically, if you want to prevent access from the Internet to these ports.
-Otherwise, malicious clients on the Internet can bounce off the Security Gateways to attack 3rd party servers.
+Otherwise, malicious clients on the Internet can bounce off the Cloud Firewall Gateways to attack 3rd-party servers.

 Use the firewall rule base